So, what’s your type? No, we’re not asking about your romantic life… we’re asking about your skin type.

 What ingredients should sensitive skin types look for?

-- Citric Acid – This alpha hydroxy acid (AHA), acts as a gentle exfoliant that’s easy on sensitive skin.
+- Citric Acid is an alpha hydroxy acid (AHA) that acts as a gentle exfoliant that’s easy on sensitive skin.

 Mature Skin Types